exploratory-io/book/import/mssqlserver.md

 After filling the below database information:

 - Host - Host name of the SQL Server
 - Port - Port number for the SQL Server.
-For "named" instance, please assign static port to your SQL Server.
 - Database - Database Name
 - MS SQL Server ODBC Driver - It shows list of installed drivers.
 Regardless of the driver selected here, when you publish a Data source that uses the connection, ODBC Driver 17 for SQL Server is used for Scheduling.
 (Both exploratory.io and Collaboration Server have ODBC Driver 17 for SQL Server)
 - Username - Username of the SQL Server